navcoin/navcoin-org/pull_request_template.md

 ### Checklist

 - [ ] Have you assigned/claimed the issues you've resolved in this pull request?
-- [ ] Have the issues been moved to the QA column of the NavCoin Websites project?
+- [ ] Have the issues been moved to the QA column of the Navcoin Websites project?
 - [ ] Have you checked there are no merge conflicts?
 - [ ] Have you tested the changes work across both mobile and desktop?